ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 string_points.pop(-1)
 ~~~

-If you take a look at the actual [`wdbc.data`](https://github.com/ozanerhansha/NeuralNetworks/blob/master/src/test/wdbc.data) file, you'll see that some of the subjects are grouped together benign and malignant.
-If we trained the network with the subjects in this order it bias the network's guesses.
-So we shuffle the subjects to avoid this:
+If you take a look at the actual [`wdbc.data`](https://github.com/ozanerhansha/NeuralNetworks/blob/master/src/test/wdbc.data) file, you'll see that some of the subjects are clustered in groups of benign and malignant.
+If we trained the network with the subjects in this order, it would bias the network's guesses.
+To avoid this, we'll shuffle the subjects:

 ~~~ python
 random.shuffle(string_points) #Randomize (avoid bias)
 ~~~

-Next we create a list of feature vectors (a list of all the statistical data for each subject) and y labels (whether the subject is benign or malignant).
+Next we create a list of **feature vectors**, each with 30 entries.
+A feature vector is simply a list of all the data we have about a particular problem, or in this case a particular subject.
+Its purpose is to be transformed into the desired answer by the neural network.
+It's the **input**.

+We will also create a list of $y$ labels (`[0,1]` for benign and `[1,0]` for malignant) that correspond with the list of feature vectors.
+This is the desired **output**.

 We'll be using the [numpy](http://www.numpy.org) library here, so let's import it as well: